 For information purposes only, nothing I write is medical advice.

-Strategy - an integrative approach to cancer management: example of a multi-layered approach using coactive combinations of natural substances and drug repurposing.
+Strategy - an integrative approach to glioblastoma management: example of a multi-layered approach using coactive combinations of natural substances and drug repurposing.

 click to enlarge the diagram |